 Grab a notebook, some pencils or pens, and sketch your surroundings.
 Develop your own style, whether that's focusing on details and sketching a direct representation of your subject, or go more abstract with interpretive lines and shapes.

 Gather a Group to Play Cards

 Learn the ins and outs of poker and other card games to play when the mood strikes.
 Other classic card games include rummy, hearts, and solitaire.

 Got something to say?
 Get it all down in a blog.
 Choose to keep it private, or make it public for other curious readers.
 Whether you're documenting your journey through grad school, renovating your first home, or want to remember your travels, a blog is a great place to house those memories.

 Similarly, capture memories the analog way with a scrapbook.
 An arts and crafts store or major retail store like Target should have all the supplies you need to get started.
 Create a theme, or dedicate an entire book to a specific chapter in time.

 It's never too late to learn a musical instrument.
 If you're contemplating which instrument to get started with, try renting an instrument before investing in ownership.
 Begin by learning chords or notes, the musical scale, and hand positions first before progressing to compositions.

 Design Your Own Clothes

-Pick up a sewing machine and enroll in a sewing class or course at your community college, or through your local fabric shop.
-If that's a bit much, learning to mend a hole or tear might mean extending the life of your favorite piece of clothing without having to toss it, or get it mended by a tailor.
+Pick up a sewing machine and enroll in a sewing class or course at your community college or through your local fabric shop.
+If that's a bit much, learning to mend a hole or tear might mean extending the life of your favorite piece of clothing without having to toss it.

 Grow a Garden